MRFD: Multi-Region Fusion Decoding with Self-Consistency for Mitigating Hallucinations in LVLMs: Efficiency Comparison

 \section{Efficiency Comparison}

-MRFD's efficiency on the CHAIR benchmark (InstructBLIP, 128 max tokens, RTX 3090 GPU) is presented in Table~\ref{tab:efficiency}.
-Its multi-region ($K=3$) analysis and fusion process leads to a ~2.96$\times$ latency increase (to 10.21s) and a ~1.07$\times$ peak GPU memory increase compared to standard multinomial decoding.
-While MRFD is thus more computationally intensive than simpler methods like VCD or the post-hoc Woodpecker, it remains considerably more efficient than complex iterative or feedback-based techniques such as DeGF, OPERA, and HALC.
-Given MRFD's state-of-the-art hallucination reduction (achieving the best Cs score of 34.6 among compared methods), it offers a compelling balance between computational cost and effectiveness.
+We report MRFD's efficiency on the CHAIR benchmark with two backbones—InstructBLIP-7B and LLaVA-1.5-7B—under the same decoding setup (128 max tokens, RTX 3090 GPU).
+With multi-region ($K{=}3$) analysis and fusion, MRFD increases latency by about ${\sim}2.84\times$ (from 3.59\,s to 10.21\,s) and peak GPU memory by ${\sim}1.11\times$ (from 15{,}238\,MB to 16{,}932\,MB) relative to Regular decoding on InstructBLIP-7B (Table~\ref{tab:efficiency-blip}).
+On LLaVA-1.5-7B, MRFD shows a ${\sim}3.30\times$ latency increase (3.44\,s $\rightarrow$ 11.34\,s) and a ${\sim}1.11\times$ memory increase (15{,}778\,MB $\rightarrow$ 17{,}458\,MB) over Regular (Table~\ref{tab:efficiency-llava}).
+Despite this overhead—and compared to lighter baselines such as VCD or the post-hoc Woodpecker—MRFD remains markedly more efficient than iterative/feedback-heavy methods (DeGF, OPERA, HALC), while achieving the best CHAIRs (lower is better): 38.2 on InstructBLIP-7B and 37.1 on LLaVA-1.5-7B, representing ${\sim}33\%$ and ${\sim}32.5\%$ reductions from their respective Regular baselines.
+Overall, MRFD offers a compelling balance between computational cost and hallucination reduction.